Email Marketing Is Still The Most Relevant Digital Tool!

-However, today, after almost 50 years, believe it or not, email marketing is still the most relevant digital marketing channel.
-I know most of you don’t believe but sorry guys – it’s true.
+Anyway, after almost 50 years, email marketing is still the most relevant and profitable digital marketing channel.
+I know most of you don’t believe but, it’s true.

-My email inboxes are swamped with automated newsletters that do minimal every day.
-I’m mostly deleting them without reading or unsubscribing altogether.
-But sometimes, I get an email that’s so good; thank you AI, not only do I read it, I shared it and recommended it to all my friends and coworkers.
-And that is my dears – magic on her best!
+My email inboxes are swamped with automated newsletters that do minimal every day, and I’m mostly deleting them without reading or unsubscribing.
+But now and then, I get an email that’s so good, thank you AI, not only do I read it, I share it with all my friends and coworkers.
+And that is truly magical!

 Each email marketing campaign can be different, especially if you have different goals for different campaigns (e.g., generating leads and growing a subscriber base).
 Still, there are some basic metrics every email marketer should learn how to track.

 1.The open rate tracks how many subscribers opened the email you sent.
 In 2020 rates were vary depending on the subject line and the relevancy of the subject matter for subscribers, but we found an average open rate of 17.80%.
 If you manage a campaign with open rates higher than that, you know you are doing something right

 2. Clickthrough rate is a ratio showing how often people who see your ad or free product listing end up clicking it.
 CTR can be used to gauge how well your keywords and ads, and free listings, are performing.
 How to calculate?
 CTR is the number of clicks that your ad receives divided by the number of times your ad is shown: clicks ÷ impressions = CTR.
 For example, if you had 5 clicks and 100 impressions, your CTR would be 5%